GEO-BON/bon-in-a-box-pipelines/README.md

 ### Reporting problems
 The output keys `warning` and `error` can be used to report problems in script execution.
 They do not need to be described in the `outputs` section of the description.
 Both will be displayed specially in the UI.

+### Script dependencies
+Scripts can install their own dependencies directly (`install.packages` in R, `Pkg.add` in Julia, etc).
+However, it will need to be reinstalled if the server is deployed on another computer or server.

+To pre-compile the dependency in the image, add it to [runners/r-dockerfile](runners/r-dockerfile) or [runners/julia-dockerfile](runners/julia-dockerfile).
+When the pull request is merged to main, a new image will be available to `docker compose pull` with the added dependencies.

 ## Pipelines
 Each script becomes a pipeline step.
 Pipelines support the same input and output types and UI rendering as individual scripts.